darksidelemm/chasemapper-gps-m8u/README.md

 The uBlox NEO-M8U is a new (2021) GPS from uBlox which incorporates an accelerometer and gyroscope for what uBlox calls 'Untethered Dead Reckoning'.
 The short version is that we end up with a GPS that can fuse multi-GNSS data and the IMU sensor data, for much better positional accuracy.
 More importantly for [Chasemapper](https://github.com/projecthorus/chasemapper) & Amateur Radio Direction-Finding (ARDF) use, the NEO-M8U can provide an accurate car heading, even when the car is moving slowly.
 This is extremely useful for fusion and display of incoming bearing data.

+I'm using a NEO-M8U on an Sparkfun module, available here: https://www.sparkfun.com/products/16329  (Also available from other resellers, such as Core Electronics here in Australia).
+I've mounted mine into an aluminium enclosure, mounted securely into my car.

 This repository is my attempt at a 'driver' for the uBlox NEO-M8U, to get the position and heading data into a format suitable for use with Chasemapper.
 It'll talk to a serial-connected (USB or otherwise) uBlox NEO-M8U, configure it, and emit UDP messages in a format Chasemapper can ingest.

 I may eventually merge this into Chasemapper itself.